rule-empty-line-before

 option can automatically fix all of the problems reported by this

 rule.
-We recommend to enable indentation
+We recommend to enable indentation rule for

 better autofixing results with this rule.